DanielAvinoam/TheSubZeroProject/README.md

   BOOLEAN                           Remove
 );
 ```
 The `NotifyRoutine` will be invoked whenever a new process is created.
-In this function the driver needs to save the PID of the created process, and capture its first thread - This can be done using another callback registration function named  `PsSetCreateThreadNotifyRoutine` that works similarly to the one prior.
-Before a new thread executes, it calls the `TestAlert` function, that flushes its APC queue.
-This guarantee us that our shellcode will be executed before the process' main thread.
+In this function the driver needs to save the PID of the created process and capture its first thread - This can be done using another callback registration function named  `PsSetCreateThreadNotifyRoutine` that works similarly to the one prior.
+Before a new thread executes, it calls the `TestAlert` function that flushes its APC queue.
+This guarantees us that our shellcode will be executed before the process' main thread.
 Prior to the APC queuing, the shellcode needs to be copied to an allocated region in the process' address space.
-This is only possible from the context of that process and since callback functions are executing by an arbitrary thread, another APC should be queued - this time a kernel one.
+This is only possible from the context of that process and since callback functions execute by an arbitrary thread, another APC should be queued - this time a kernel one.
 The following graph demonstrates the flow of events:

 ![Driver Flow](https://github.com/DanielAvinoam/TheSubZeroProject/blob/main/Images/DriverFlow.JPG "Driver Flow")

 There is a crucial problem in this plan though - The malicious DLL execution is dependent on the execution of its host chrome process.
-We need to create a chrome process of our own and protect it from being killed.
+We need to create a chrome process of our own and protect it from being terminated.
 To make it look legitimate, explorer.exe's PID should be our target PID.
 The creation of the chrome process can be done using the same aforementioned method  (starting from an explorer.exe thread, since it is a singular process that should already run when our driver is loaded).
-For protecting this process the kernel generously offer us another callback registration function named `ObRegisterCallbacks`, which can give us a notification before an object handle create/open/duplicate operation - All there's left for us to do is to remove the `PROCESS_TERMINATE` access from the user-returned handle.
+For protecting this process the kernel generously offers us another callback registration function named `ObRegisterCallbacks`, which can give us a notification before an object handle create/open/duplicate operation - all there's left for us to do is to remove the `PROCESS_TERMINATE` access from the user-returned handle.
 This solution is not perfect though, According to [@zodiacon](https://github.com/zodiacon)'s Windows Kernel Programming book:

 > Even with this protection, clicking on a window's close button or selecting a termination option from within the application's interface would terminate the process.
 This is because it's being done internally by calling `ExitProcess`, Which does not involve any handles.
 This means that the protection mechanism is essentially good for processes without user interface.

 This leads us to our second problem - chrome's GUI window.
 The suddenly-popped window will be visible to the system's user and can be closed using the window's X button.
 My first solution was to create the process using a `CreateProcess` function with a `CREATE_NO_WINDOW` flag sent to it.
 Unfortunately neither this nor using chrome's CMD arguments to hide its windows didn't work.
-Starting the process suspended and manipulate its memory space might work but also be loud and will defeat the whole point of having a stealthy driver in the first place.
+Starting the process suspended and manipulate its memory space might work but would also be loud and will defeat the whole point of having a stealthy driver in the first place.

 That's where I had an idea - what if my library's `DllMain` will never return to the caller, thus blocking the APC function and the initial call to `TestAlert`?
 As I suspected, this means that the initial chrome thread will not start, and the chrome window will not be created - perfect.

-To fully take advantage of the kernel module, It should provide its user-mode clients exclusive access to the system resources and structures.
+To fully take advantage of the kernel module, it should provide its user-mode clients exclusive access to the system resources and structures.
 I tried to demonstrate these capabilities with it's 3 IOCTL's - changing a process' PPID, setting a process' token to the system's one and most importantly, executing a position independent kernel shellcode.

 ## User-Mode